Lucas4545ah/Skript-To-Jar/README.txt

 [PROJECT CLOSED]
 Further support for this project has been halted.
-If you want to add extra featured feel free to fork the project on GitHub but my involvement will most likely be halted permanently.
+If you want to add extra features feel free to fork the project on GitHub but my involvement will most likely be halted permanently.

 --------------------------------------------------------